planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Add a new Network Link by navigating to the Add menu and selecting Network Link.

-In the dialog that appears, enter “Countries” in the Name field.
+In the dialog that appears, enter "Countries" in the Name field.

 In the Link field, enter the following URL: